bseddon/XBRL/README.md

 ![Build status last run date](https://www.xbrlquery.com/tests/status.php?test=date "The date of the last run")

 These tests are performed nightly to provide an overview of the status of the source code.
+All tests have been run on Linux and Windows.
+This project does not support HHVM.

 ### Statistics